Sharp Coder is reader-supported, meaning when you buy through links on our site, we may earn an affiliate commission.

 • Attach SC_HeadBobber script to the Main Camera

-• Assign SC_CharacterController script to "Controller" variable
+• Assign SC_CharacterController script to the "Controller" variable

 Finally, press Play to test it, the Camera bobbing should be activated on player movement.